Summer: the one word that can make any teacher smile.

 If you want to make art and earn PD hours or grad credits to renew your license, take a studio course!
 You’ll get to create your own art while gaining valuable knowledge and skills for your classroom.
 Many of our students relish the opportunity to get back to their artistic roots and get their hands in the media while renewing their license or refreshing their lessons.
 Studio courses are spread over a two month period, providing a slightly slower pace, which is perfect for summer.

-AOE actually just released two brand new online studio courses which you should definitely check out:
+AOEU has several online studio courses which you should definitely check out.
+Here are two:

 See Full List of Studio Courses

-If you want to grow your PLN and stay current with cutting-edge experts in the field of art education, but you don’t want to commit to weeks of class, AOE’s online conference might be just what you are looking for.
+If you want to grow your PLN and stay current with cutting-edge experts in the field of art education, but you don’t want to commit to weeks of class, AOEU’s online conference might be just what you are looking for.
 You can spend one jam-packed day watching some of the most inspiring art ed minds in the industry.
 Plus, you can access videos and downloads after the conference for a full year which makes it easy to earmark inspiring ideas to re-visit once school is back in session.
-AOE’s online conference brings 2000+ art educators together in one uplifting event.
-The next conference airs August 2, 2018.
+AOEU’s online conference brings 2000+ art educators together in one uplifting event.

-If you are looking for PD that is flexible and budget-friendly (aka free), AOE podcasts are an excellent choice.
+If you are looking for PD that is flexible and budget-friendly (aka free), AOEU podcasts are an excellent choice.

 There is a monthly, weekly, and daily option so you can customize a planner that works for you!Download Now!